Russian battleship Potemkin: World War I

 Tri Sviatitelia and Rostislav bombarded Ottoman fortifications at the mouth of the Bosphorus on 18 March 1915, the first of several attacks intended to divert troops and attention from the ongoing Gallipoli campaign, but fired only 105 rounds before sailing north to rejoin Panteleimon, Ioann Zlatoust and Evstafi.
 Tri Sviatitelia and Rostislav were intended to repeat the bombardment the following day, but were hindered by heavy fog.
 On 3 April, Yavuz Sultan Selim and several ships of the Ottoman navy raided the Russian port at Odessa; the Russian battleship squadron sortied to intercept them.
 The battleships pursued Yavuz Sultan Selim the entire day, but were unable to close to effective gunnery range and were forced to break off the chase.
 On 25 April Tri Sviatitelia and Rostislav repeated their bombardment of the Bosphorus forts.
 Tri Sviatitelia, Rostislav and Panteleimon bombarded the forts again on 2 and 3 May.
 This time a total of 337 main-gun rounds were fired in addition to 528 six-inch shells between the three battleships.

 On 9 May 1915, Tri Sviatitelia and Panteleimon returned to bombard the Bosphorus forts, covered by the remaining pre-dreadnoughts.
 Yavuz Sultan Selim intercepted the three ships of the covering force, although no damage was inflicted by either side.
-Tri Sviatitelia and Pantelimon rejoined their consorts and the latter scored two hits on Yavuz Sultan Selim before it broke off the action.
+Tri Sviatitelia and Panteleimon rejoined their consorts and the latter scored two hits on Yavuz Sultan Selim before it broke off the action.
 The Russian ships pursued it for six hours before giving up the chase.
 On 1 August, all of the Black Sea pre-dreadnoughts were transferred to the 2nd Battleship Brigade, after the more powerful dreadnought Imperatritsa Mariya entered service.
 On 1 October the new dreadnought provided cover while Ioann Zlatoust and Pantelimon bombarded Zonguldak and Evstafi shelled the nearby town of Kozlu.
 The ship bombarded Varna twice in October 1915; during the second bombardment on 27 October, she entered Varna Bay and was unsuccessfully attacked by two German submarines stationed there.

 Panteleimon supported Russian troops in early 1916 as they captured Trebizond and participated in an anti-shipping sweep off the north-western Anatolian coast in January 1917 that destroyed 39 Ottoman sailing ships.
 On 13 April 1917, after the February Revolution, the ship was renamed Potemkin-Tavricheskiy (Потёмкин-Таврический), and then on 11 May was renamed Borets za svobodu (Борец за свободу – Freedom Fighter).